csantanapr/tutorial-tekton-pipeline/README.md

 oc get route ui --template='http://{{.spec.host}}'
 ```

-If you want to re-run the pipeline again, you can use the following short-hand command to rerun the last pipelinerun again that uses the same pipeline resources and service account used in the previous pipeline run:
+If you want to re-run the pipeline again, you can use the following short-hand command to rerun the last `PipelineRun` again that uses the same pipeline resources and service account used in the previous pipeline run:

 ```bash
 tkn pipeline start build-and-deploy --last